Act naturally! is a straight forward example of an oxymoron, in case you ever needed one.

 Changing behaviour is the only plan in town, which let’s face it, has never came easy.

 Government is not going to openly blame private car users for causing the problem and being too short sighted or selfish to use public transport, because it would just cost votes, especially when public transport simply cannot solve this problem.

 What we are left with is the prospect of more flexible working hours combined with the more responsible use of a private vehicles by increasing the number of people in them.

 What has been needed is a platform that could bring together drivers and passengers who travel the same way to encourage them to share their everyday journeys.
 Either taking it in turns to drive or simply leaving one or more cars out of the equation, unless absolutely necessary.
 Visiting this site, you have found one.

 What’s needed next is to widely promote the principle of carpooling at schools, at universities, in businesses, NGOs, corporates and mostly by Government.
 We’re working on that.

-And lastly, organisations (private and public sector) need to reward and incentivise those who carpool with payments in lieu of the parking spaces freed up or a sweeper service to get people home, where the carpool didn’t work on a particular day.
+Organisations (private and public sector) need to reward and incentivise those who carpool with payments in lieu of the parking spaces freed up or a sweeper service to get people home, where the carpool didn’t work on a particular day.